cepthomas/SbotResiduum/README.md

 - `sbot_common.py` contains miscellaneous common components primarily for internal use by the sbot family.
   This includes a very simple logger primarily for user-facing information, syntax errors and the like.
   Log file is in `<ST_PACKAGES_DIR>\User\Residuum\Residuum.log`.
+- `tests` dir doesn't contain actual unit tests, just a bunch of files to use as targets manually.